Career Planning in a Post-Pandemic World

 - Changes to interview approaches in a candidate’s market

-Attendance at this two-day seminar provides 4 CEUs toward CPTC currency.
+Purchasing the recordings of this seminar provides 4 CEUs toward CPTC currency.
 CEUs apply only to those who are certified; they cannot be counted retroactively.

 Online Seminar Sessions and Speakers